AdobeDocs/experience-manager-cloud-service.en/help/edge/publishing.md

 ![The flow of information when publishing from AEM to Edge Delivery Services](assets/publishing-flow.png)

 1. The content author publishes AEM content in the Universal Editor.
-1. A publish event is pushed to Adobe Pipeline Queue.
+1. A publish event is pushed to Adobe pipeline queue.
-1. The Edge Delivery Services Publish Service forwards the relevant events to Edge Delivery Services Admin API.
+1. The Edge Delivery Services publish service forwards the relevant events to Edge Delivery Services admin API.
-1. Edge Delivery pulls and ingests semantic HTML from AEM Author.
+1. Edge Delivery pulls and ingests semantic HTML from AEM author.
 1. AEM is updated with publish status.

 >[!NOTE]
 >
->Per default, the Edge Delivery Services Admin API is not protected and can be used to publish or unpublish documents without authentication.
-In order to configure authentication for the admin API as documented in [Configuring Authentication for Authors](https://www.aem.live/docs/authentication-setup-authoring), your project needs to be provisioned with an API_KEY, that grants access to the Publish Service.
-Please reach out to us on Slack for that setup.
+>By default, the Edge Delivery Services admin API is not protected and can be used to publish or unpublish documents without authentication.
+In order to configure authentication for the admin API as documented in [Configuring Authentication for Authors](https://www.aem.live/docs/authentication-setup-authoring), your project must be provisioned with an API_KEY, which grants access to the publish service.
+[Please reach out to the Adobe team on Slack](/help/edge/docs/slack.md) for guidance.

 ## How to get started {#how-to-get-started}